-Concert work includes Beethoven, Mendelssohn, Mozart, Schubert (9th Symphony), Richard Strauss and Wagner, and the major symphonic works of Brahms, Beethoven, Bruckner and Mahler.
+His concert repertoire includes Beethoven, Mendelssohn, Schubert, R.Strauss, Weber, Gershwin, Copeland, and Charles Ives, and aspires to the major symphonic works of Brahms, Bruckner and Mahler.